djipidi/graphene_django_crud/README.md

 ## Usage

-The GrapheneDjangoCrud class project a django model into a graphene type.
+The DjangoCRUDObjectType class project a django model into a graphene type.
 The type also has fields to exposes the CRUD operations.

 ### Example